 Winter is still in full swing, so you might need a simple pattern and instructions for a balaclava.
-This balaclava is quite easy to sew and therefore suitable for intermediate seamstresses and daring beginners.
+This balaclava is quite easy to sew and therefore suitable for intermediate sewers and daring beginners.
 The pattern is available in children's, women's, and men's sizes and you can download it and start sewing immediately after paying for the order.
-The pattern files contain pieces for two styles of balaclava - one leaving the whole face exposed (open/leisure) and the other covers everything except the area around the eyes (1 hole ski mask).
+The pattern files contain pieces for two styles of balaclava - one leaving the whole face exposed (open/leisure) and the other covers everything except the area around the eyes (1-hole ski mask).

 This balaclava pattern is designed for medium to thick knits.
 You can use laid-in knits, sweater fabrics, warmkeeper, etc.